1,570 word post, approx 3-4 min. read

 The Grado SR60e has a pretty nifty sound signature, aside from the kind of unnecessary 2k spike, which causes some issues, but in no way as bad as a Grado headphone with an L-cushion.
 The other issue is of build, and comfort to a lesser degree.

 Let’s face it: The build of a standard Grado is just not very good, and the 60e is no different especially being that it’s their entry-level model.
 Comfort with the provided S cushions is a bit better, as the foamy padding is much better than their L cushion variety.

-The reason they get a spot at all is because the sound is extremely good for a headphone in this price range, and does deliver on most fronts.
+The reason they get a spot at all is that the sound is extremely good for a headphone in this price range, and does deliver on most fronts.
 Instrument separation, clarity, and Soundstage are all excellent, and there’s even some nice thumping bass in there as well!

 Overall, the 60e is a good buy, but I would consider it last among the Budget Kings. 🙂